The fascinating yet tranquil Yew Tree Avenue at Clipsham is over 200 years old, consisting of 150 clipped Yew Trees in all manner of unusual shapes.

 Since 2010 there has been a noticeable and concerning deterioration of Yew Tree Avenue as evidenced by the lack of maintenance of the trees themselves and the open spaces.
 Despite this, the numbers of both local people and tourists visiting the facility has remained high.

 In the autumn of 2012 a number of people started to raise serious concerns about the lack of maintenance and the very survival of the avenue, and set out by way of letters and phone calls to attempt to get some action.

 At this time an ‘interest group’ of local people was set up in an attempt to co-ordinate and get something done.
 At this time we started to involve Roger Begy as our Councillor and leader of Rutland County Council.
 It has to be said that he was very supportive of the need to preserve the avenue.
 Both local MPs Alan Duncan and Nick Boles were consulted and were supportive but unable to persuade the Forestry Commission to continue looking after the trees.

-In December 2014 Corys Environmental Waste Ltd kindly granted £2,500 and were assisted by Rutland County Council for the trees to be trimmed and they now look a great deal better.
-The grass and banks have been kept tidy and the voles seem to have given up.
+In December 2014 Corys Environmental Waste Ltd kindly granted £2,500 and were assisted by Rutland County Council for the trees to be trimmed and they looked a great deal better.
+The grass and banks were tidied and the voles seem to have given up.